saikumar1767/blogpost/README.md

   ### `npm install`
 2.Install MongoDB, and start the mongo client on the port 27017.

-3.Then, make sure the local port 9999 are available in your pc, then run the command for both as:
+3.Then, make sure the local port 9999 are available in your pc, then run the command as:
   ### `npm start`
 Note: The End port 9999 is for hosting backend and clone down this repository.
 You will need `node` and `npm` installed globally on your machine.